telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/customize/open-on-focus.md

 ---
-title: Open ComboBox When onfocus is Triggered
+title: Open ComboBox When onfocus Is Triggered
-page_title: Open ComboBox When onfocus is Triggered | Kendo UI ComboBox
+page_title: Open ComboBox When onfocus Is Triggered | Kendo UI ComboBox
 description: "Learn how to make the Kendo UI ComboBox widget open when the `onfocus` event is triggered by the user."
+previous_url: /controls/editors/combobox/how-to/open-on-focus
 slug: howto_open_onfocus_combobox
 ---

-# Open ComboBox When onFocus is Triggered
+# Open ComboBox When onFocus Is Triggered

-The example below demonstrates how to make the dropdown list of a ComboBox open when users trigger the `onfocus` event.
+The following example demonstrates how to make the dropdown list of a Kendo UI ComboBox open when the user triggers the `onfocus` event.

 #### Example: